LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-1/README.md

 ### Assignment

-Work your way through the following TODOs:
+Work your way through the TODOs in the starter code.
+Each task is numbered, indicating the order in which you should work on them.
+The tasks are as follows:

 ##### 0. Add your API key to the `api` variable